 Our lead technology consists of non-phagocytosable MPs designed to ensure the sustained release of select tolerogenic agents to create a tolerogenic microenvironment at the site of a subcutaneous injection.
 Phagocytosable MPs containing auto-antigen and tolerogenic factors are co-injected, resulting in uptake and subsequent tolerogenic presentation of auto-antigens by antigen presenting cells.
 This technology has shown to prevent diabetic onset in 60% of animals in the NOD mouse model of T1D, and has successfully completed the first stage of the FDA mandated two-species pre-clinical safety studies.

 Our second technology consists of phagocytosable MPs containing auto-antigen embedded in a self-assembling hydrogel matrix loaded with tolerogenic agents, allowing for uptake and subsequent tolerogenic presentation of auto-antigens by antigen presenting cells Subcutaneous administration of this technology prevents diabetic onset in an impressive 80% of animals in the NOD mouse model of T1D.
-A recently awarded Phase 1 SBIR grant is allowing us to evaluate the pre-clinical safety of this exciting technology.
+A recently awarded Phase 1 SBIR grant from the NIH is allowing us to evaluate the pre-clinical safety of this exciting technology.

 Formation of OneVax, LLC.

 1st SBIR phase I grant awarded: R43 DK100132, NIDDK, “Polymeric Biomaterial-based microparticle vaccine for the amelioration of Type 1 Diabetes”

 2nd SBIR phase I grant awarded: R43 DK103402-01A1, NIDDK, “A novel biomaterial-based therapy to prevent type 1 diabetes”